Tone woods for electric guitars

 Okoume

 Botanical name: Aucoumea klaineana is a hardwood from Africa, primarily from Gabon.
 It's a fairly recent wood substitute for guitar and other musical instrument manufacturing of which China is the largest importer.
 It is mainly used as a mahogany substitute, riding on the general reputation of woods that come from Africa.
-It’s mainly used as veneer in North America, and as timber in Asia and Europe.
+It is pinkish to light brown with little to no figure and is mainly used as veneer in North America, and as timber in Asia and Europe.
 What sets Okoume apart is its unexpectedly low density compared to other hardwoods.
 It is very light.
 Luthiers have said it is suitable for guitar bodies as well as necks.
 However, it is a bit soft, like basswood.
 It will dent easily.
 Ibanez and Jackson use it.
+I tried it in my 2023 Hybrid Series headless guitars.
+I would describe the sound as "warm" and fairly "bright."
+This wood could suit guitars with a Floyd Rose tremolo.

 Tonal properties: Somewhat mid rangy with a warmth similar to Mahogany but with a slightly brighter edge.